Averaging on the Bures-Wasserstein manifold: dimension-free convergence of gradient descent: Barycenters

-We refer to the introduction for a discussion of the past work on the Bures-Wasserstein barycenter.
+We refer to the introduction for a discussion of the past work on the Bures--Wasserstein barycenter.
 We also remark that the case when $P$ is supported on possibly non-centered Gaussians is easily reduced to the centered case; see the discussion in~\cite[\S 4]{chewietal2020buresgd}.